 Seal The Vertical Chase

-One other thing to consider is the vertical chase around the chimney — in this case, the 2 inch gap, but sometimes much larger with manufactured fireplaces.
+One other thing to consider is the vertical chase around the chimney — in this case, a 2 inch gap, but sometimes much larger with manufactured fireplaces.
 It’s good to seal this chase where it enters the attic to reduce air and moisture leakage into the attic.
 Use metal flashing and fireproof sealant, as described.
 In this case, the flashing is horizontal between the ceiling joists and the chimney.

 Air leaks into the attic are a major source of air infiltration into a house.
 All the air that leaks out the top of the house is replaced by air leaking in lower in the structure.
 In cold climates, air leakage into the attic also contributes to ice dams and condensation on the roof sheathing. — Steve Bliss, BuildingAdvisor.com